M4GNV5/PointerScript/README.md

 ## Language

+### Documentation
+Most of PointerScript is similar to Javascript and/or C. For a full Documentation see [LanguageDoc.md](LanguageDoc.md)

 ### Standard Library
 PointerScript has no standard-library.
 You can use all C libraries using the built-in ffi ([Import statement](LanguageDoc.md#importstatement)).
-There are a couple of useful libraries and bindings (sockets, regexp, http, json, lists, maps etc.) in [this repository](https://github.com/M4GNV5/PtrsStuff)
+There are a couple of easy-to-use libraries (sockets, regexp, http, json, lists, maps etc.) in [this repository](https://github.com/M4GNV5/PtrsStuff)

 ### Testing
-You can run tests for the interpreter by executing the `runTests.sh` script in the repository
+You can run tests for the interpreter by executing the `runTests.sh` script in the repository.

-### Documentation
-Most of PointerScript is similar to Javascript and/or C. For a full Documentation see [LanguageDoc.md](LanguageDoc.md)

 ### Introduction
 The following is quite a bit of unknown code, we'll go through it (and some other things) below.